 Five Zero Waste Bathroom Swaps under €10.

-Starting your zero waste journey doesn’t have to be daunting.
+Starting your plastic free journey doesn’t have to be daunting.

 The most environmentally friendly thing you can do is use what you have first.